-Campus Police are located in the Good Building on Myrtle Drive They are a full-service police agency serving the Winthrop community by providing law enforcement services 24 hours a day, seven days a week.
+The Campus Police department is located in the Good Building on Myrtle Drive.
+It is a full service police agency serving the Winthrop community by providing law enforcement services 24 hours a day, seven days a week.
 Services include handling emergency situations, protecting life and property, crime prevention and traffic control.